momartinm/runPlanningTool/README.md

 ### Configuring the validation system

-We must configurate the validation process depending if we are going to use temporal or classical domain.
+We must configurate the validation process, in file paths.py, depending if we are going to use temporal or classical domain.
 The variable TEMPORAL_DOMAINS can be tunned to support temporal or classical validation.
 For classical validation its value must be false.

 ```
 TEMPORAL_DOMAINS = False